CapyRobot/blog/source/_posts/pnet_example.md

 }
 ```

-However, note that many of the actions (skills) need entity-specific arguments.
-For example, in the action described by the config above, the HTTP request needs the robot address.
+However, note that many of the actions (skills) need token-specific arguments.
+For example, in the action described by the config above, the HTTP request needs the robot address which is different for each token.
 One possible technique is to define special string patterns to tell the controller to get that parameter from the associate token.
-E.g., the pattern `@token{path}` means *"get the parameter from the token at the path `path`"*.
+E.g., the pattern `@token{data_key}` means *"get the parameter from the token data at `data_key`"*.

 The example above becomes: